shangeeran/Emerald/README.md

 This is the hotel website home page, each section is developed besed on the stars hotel sites

+I used HTML5, CSS3 and JavaScript for the development

 It's developed for interview task

 Here is the one HTML includes all the contents